A gas-surface interaction algorithm for discrete velocity methods in predicting rarefied and multi-scale flows: For Maxwell boundary model: Numerical results and discussions

-When $\sigma$ equals to 1, a completely diffuse reflection is indicated, and the distribution of pressure, shear stress, and heat flux on the wall are shown in Fig. \ref{fig04}.
-In this case, the calculation results in this study closely match those of DS2V.
-In the comparison of the variables on the solid wall for the flat plate simulation, the horizontal coordinate is S, and the trailing edge of the flat plate's upper surface serves as the starting point in this coordinate.
-The distribution of pressure, shear stress, and heat flux on the wall at $\sigma$=0.8 are illustrated in Fig. \ref{fig05}.
-The distribution of pressure, shear stress, and heat flux on the wall at $\sigma$=0, i.e., the complete specular reflection, are shown in Fig. \ref{fig06}.
-The comparison of these results indicates that the Maxwell-GSI model based on the unstructured discrete velocity mesh is accurate and fits well with the combination of DS2V calculations.
-The density, temperature, and horizontal velocity contours for diffuse reflection and specular reflection from the simulation are shown in Fig. \ref{fig06add1} and Fig. \ref{fig06add2}, respectively.
-It is visible that the specular reflection boundary, which differs greatly from the diffuse reflection boundary, is comparable to the inviscid boundary and has no hysteresis impact on the tangential flow.
-The distribution function contours on the top surface and the bevel of the flat plate were also monitored, as illustrated in Fig. \ref{fig06add3} and Fig. \ref{fig06add4}.
-The distribution function for a diffuse reflection wall follows the Maxwell distribution, while the reflection distribution function for a specular reflection wall is symmetric with the incidence distribution function about the boundary.
+When $\sigma$ equals 1, indicating a completely diffuse reflection, the distributions of pressure, skin friction, and heat transfer coefficients on the wall are presented in Fig. \ref{fig04}.
+The obtained results closely align with those from DS2V.
+In the comparison of variables on the solid wall for the flat plate simulation, the horizontal coordinate is denoted as S, with the trailing edge of the flat plate's upper surface serving as the starting point in this coordinate.
+The distributions of pressure, skin friction, and heat transfer coefficients on the wall at $\sigma$ = 0.8 are depicted in Fig. \ref{fig05}.
+Fig. \ref{fig06} illustrates the distributions of pressure, skin friction, and heat transfer coefficients on the wall at $\sigma$ = 0, i.e., complete specular reflection.
+The comparison of these results indicates that the Maxwell GSI model based on the unstructured discrete velocity mesh is accurate and well-aligned with DS2V calculations.
+The density, temperature, and horizontal velocity contours for diffuse reflection and specular reflection from the simulation are depicted in Fig. \ref{fig06add1} and Fig. \ref{fig06add2}, respectively.
+It is evident that the specular reflection boundary, differing significantly from the diffuse reflection boundary, is comparable to the inviscid boundary and has no hysteresis impact on the tangential flow.
+Fig. \ref{fig06add4} illustrates the distribution function contours on the bevel of the flat plate.
+The distribution function for a diffuse reflection wall follows the Maxwellian distribution, while the reflection distribution function for a specular reflection wall is symmetric with the incidence distribution function about the boundary.
 To further investigate the impact of the GSI model during the change from complete diffuse reflection to complete specular reflection, Fig. \ref{fig07} presents the distribution of physical quantities on the flat plate's surface for $\sigma$ values of 1, 0.8, 0.6, 0.4, 0.2, and 0, respectively.